roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-04 ****** byCathartico© Over the next few weeks, Vanessa got used to getting fucked once a day by one of the partners.
+Over the next few weeks, Vanessa got used to getting fucked once a day by one of the partners.
 They began turning up the wildness a notch gathering in a bureau two or three at a time banging her as hard as they could.
 And Vanessa could feel herself losing more and more inhibitions.

  During the entire working day, she felt elated, a tingly itch prickling between her loins.
 She started betting with herself which partner would fuck her that day.
 Although she didn't like to admit it, she needed cock every day now to still her craving.
 She also started wearing more and more provocative dresses her skirts becoming shorter and her cleavage deeper.